News from the AI & ML world

 • LearnAI: Google’s AlphaEvolve Is Evolving New Algorithms — And It Could Be a Game Changer

-• The Next Web: 5 impressive feats of DeepMind’s new self-evolving AI coding agent
+• The Next Web: Article on The Next Web describing feats of DeepMind’s AI coding agent AlphaEvolve.

 • Towards Data Science: A blend of LLMs' creative generation capabilities with genetic algorithms